-Behavioral performance of the semantic judgment task on dominance trials was highly accurate (90.3%, t(7) = 26.68, p < 0.001).
-In contrast, the observers'

-responses on suppressed trials were not different from chance (51.0%, t(7) = 0.51, p > 0.5).
+Behavioral performance of the semantic judgment task on dominance trials was highly accurate (90.3%, $t{(7)} = 26.68$, p < 0.001).
+In contrast, the observers' responses on suppressed trials were not different from chance (51.0%, $t{(7)} = 0.51$, p > 0.5).

-Figure 3b and 3c show the ERPs averaged across 8 observers from electrode Cz and the N400 amplitudes from dominance and suppression trials, respectively.
-Similar to our findings from Experiment 1, the ERPs elicited by unrelated relative to related target words on dominance trials produced an N400 beginning approximately 300-400 msec after the onset of target word.
-Consistent with this observation, N400 amplitudes (shown at the lower panel of each figure) obtained from three key electrodes (Fz, Cz and Pz) were significantly modulated by the semantic relatedness of the target word to the clearly presented context word.
+Figure 3, b and c, shows the ERPs averaged across eight observers from electrode Cz and the N400 amplitudes from dominance and suppression trials, respectively.
+Similar to our findings in Experiment 1, the ERPs elicited by unrelated relative to related target words on dominance trials produced an N400 beginning \sim 300-400 ms after the onset of target word.
+Consistent with this observation, N400 amplitudes (Fig. 3b,c, bottom) obtained from three key electrodes (Fz, Cz, and Pz) were significantly modulated by the semantic relatedness of the target word to the clearly presented context word.
 However, no significant N400 was elicited on suppressed trials.
 That is, the waveforms across all three key electrodes were not significantly modulated by the semantic relatedness of the context and target words, mirroring performance of the semantic judgment task on these trials.
-As with Experiment 1 and 2, the two-way ANOVA revealed a significant difference between dominance and suppression trials [F(1,7) = 8.46, p < 0.05].
+As with Experiments 1 and 2, the two-way ANOVA revealed a significant difference between dominance and suppression trials ($F{(1,7)} = 8.46$, p < 0.05).

 An additional facet of the findings from Experiment 3 was revealed when we examined the behavioral and ERP data from individual observers.
-Even though no statistically significant N400 was observed in the grand average waveforms during the suppression trials, the ERP waveforms elicited by unrelated target words on these trials were numerically more negative than those elicited by related target words (Figure 3c).
+Even though no statistically significant N400 was observed in the grand average waveforms during the suppression trials, the ERP waveforms elicited by unrelated target words on these trials were numerically more negative than those elicited by related target words (Fig. 3c).
 For a subset of the observers, the N400 amplitudes during suppression trials were comparable to those elicited during the dominance trials.
 This suggests that for some of our observers the context words on suppression trials may have been at least partially visible on a proportion of trials.
 Support for this hypothesis came from an analysis in which we sorted the participants based on their rates of discarding trials due to incomplete suppression and examined the N400s elicited.

-Recall that we asked observers to report when they could recognize the context word presented during the suppression phase of rivalry and discard these trials.
+We asked observers to report when they could recognize the context word presented during the suppression phase of rivalry and to discard these trials.
 We reasoned that observers who became aware of context words due to weak or incomplete suppression would have discarded more trials.
-To maintain sufficient statistical power to examine the relationship between discard rate and N400 effects, we split the observers into two groups based on the median of the discard rate: a high-discard group and a low-discard group.
-The discard rates of these two groups were significantly different [t(6) = 4.60, p < 0.01, the mean discard rate was 7±3.8% (mean ±S.D.) for the low-discard group and 18±3.8% for the high-discard group] even though the semantic judgment performance was similar between these two groups.
-Mean accuracy on dominance trials was 90.5±4.4% and 90±4.8% for the high and low discard rate groups and the mean accuracy on the suppression trials was 49±6.4% and 53±4.2% for the high- and the low-discard group, respectively.
-A two-way mixed design ANOVA with trial type (dominance versus suppression) and group (high versus low) resulted in no difference in accuracy between the high and low groups [F(1,6) = 0.52, p = 0.50].
+To maintain sufficient statistical power to examine the relationship between discard rate and N400 effects, we split the observers into two groups based on the median of the discard rate: a high-discard group and a lowdiscard group.
+The discard rates of these two groups were significantly different [$t{(6)} = 4.60$, p < 0.01; mean discard: $7 \pm 3.8\%$ (mean \pm SD) for the low-discard group, 18 \pm 3.8% for the highdiscard group] even though the semantic judgment performance was similar between these two groups.
+Mean accuracy on dominance trials was 90.5 \pm 4.4% and 90 \pm 4.8% for the high- and low-discard rate groups and the mean accuracy on the suppression trials was 49 \pm 6.4% and 53 \pm 4.2% for the high- and the low-discard group, respectively.
+A two-way mixed-design ANOVA with trial type (dominance vs suppression) and group (high vs low) resulted in no difference in accuracy between the high and low groups ($F{(1,6)} = 0.52$, p = 0.50).